awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)
 + [Modifying a DB Instance Running the PostgreSQL Database Engine](USER_ModifyPostgreSQLInstance.md)

-MySQL DB instances created after April 23, 2014, can change to the db\.r3 instance class by modifying the DB instance just as with any other modification\.
-MySQL DB instances running MySQL versions 5\.5 and created before April 23, 2014, must first upgrade to MySQL version 5\.6\.
-For more information, see [Upgrading the MySQL DB Engine](USER_UpgradeDBInstance.MySQL.md)\.

 Some instance classes require that your DB instance is in a VPC\.
-If your current DB instance is not in a VPC, and you want to use an instance class that requires a VPC, first move your DB instance into a VPC\.
+If your current DB instance isn't in a VPC, and you want to use an instance class that requires one, first move your DB instance into a VPC\.
 For more information, see [Moving a DB Instance Not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.

 ## Configuring the Processor for a DB Instance Class<a name="USER_ConfigureProcessor"></a>